Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 It’s Not the Same for Everybody

-The most stark difference is between men and women.
-Women, especially attractive ones, usually have a much greater success rate.
+The starkest difference is between men and women.
+Women, especially attractive ones, tend to have a much greater match rate.
 In comparison, men get fewer matches.

-There is a funny video that I recently saw that sums it up perfectly.
+There is a funny video online that sums it up perfectly.

-I remember one particular anecdote when a Filipino-American friend of mine remarked, “You know what the craziest thing is?
-Asian women will not date me, telling me they only want to meet up with white men.”
+I remember a particular remark by a Filipino-American friend of mine — “You know what the craziest thing is?
+Even Asian women will not date me, telling me they only want to hook up with white men.”

-Then again, gay men overall seem to have a more positive experience on apps like Grindr.
-Expectations tend to be more in sync and the communication between gay men tends to be more direct.
-There is less of a need to walk on eggshells around each other, as is often the case between heterosexual suitors.
+Then again, my gay friends seem to have a relatively positive experience on dating apps like Grindr.
+Expectations tend to be more in sync and communication more direct.

 What’s the Alternative?